GRE Score Improvement Guide

 As you take more and more sample tests, you will begin to see a pattern in the way the questions are written.
 Once the actual test day comes, you will feel comfortable and have no surprises.

 Improve your pace – GRE test is timed.
-To do well on the GRE exam, you need to keep a strong steady pace going.
-Practice taking the sample exams in a timed format to help improve your speed and decision making.
+As a test-taker, if you want to do well on the GRE General Test, you need to keep a strong steady pace going.
+Practice taking online GRE exams in a timed format to help improve your speed and decision making.

-Take the GRE Practice tests under GRE-test like conditions: Set aside 4 uninterrupted hours to complete the practice test, preferably around the time of day that you’ll be taking the official GRE.
+Take the GRE Practice tests under GRE-test like conditions: Set aside 4 uninterrupted hours to complete the full length practice test, preferably around the time of day that you’ll be taking the official GRE.

 Find a place to work where you won’t be disturbed, preferably where it’s quiet.
 Turn off your cell phone—no, you know what?
 Leave it in another room to really minimize temptation.

-Ensure you take the entire practice test at one time, rather than attempting different sections at different times.
+Ensure you take the full length GRE practice test at one time, rather than attempting different sections at different times.
 You won’t be able to leave and come back to the test on the official exam, so don’t let yourself do so now or you won’t get an accurate picture of where you are score-wise.

 Also, don’t skip the AWA section!
-While it isn’t as important to most schools as your multiple-choice scores, remember: you’re going to have to get that section squared away on test day, and it can tire you out.
+While it may not be as important to most schools as your multiple-choice scores, remember: there’s no escaping that section on test day, and it can tire you out.

 Otherwise, take a ten-minute break between the first GRE Verbal section and the second GRE Quant section.
 No less, no more.
 And finally, remember to eat healthy snacks before sitting down to practice.